yul243/CSE150A_Group_Project/README.md

 ## Type of Agent
 This Blackjack AI agent is primarily a **Utility-Based Agent**, the reasons are:

 *   **Utility-Based:** The ultimate goal is to maximize the *utility* of the agent, which is measured as long-term winnings (or minimize losses).
 It aims to choose actions that lead to the highest expected utility.
-Although the actual "utility" is learned through the probability of win given the action.
+However, the actual "utility" is learned through the probability of winning, given the action.
 *   **Probabilistic Agent:** The agent explicitly reasons about probabilities (the CPTs in the Bayesian Network) to make decisions.